zhyr/LLM-based-Software-Devlopment-Kit-Suite/README.md

 # LLM-based-Software-Devlopment-Kit-Suite
 share some tools for intelligence software development based LLM.

+develop some tools for intelligence software development based LLM, such as context builder, personalized prompt and context management, task knowledge base builder.include:simple clean and crawler,clean and convert the document and file as .md

 ## 1,such as context builder
 - Crawler
 - clean and convert the document and file as context text